 - The child’s guardianship or guardian ad litem.

 - A person or agency that possesses physical custody of the child or claims legal decision-making authority or visitation rights concerning the child.

 - Any other person or agency that has previously appeared in the action.

 There are some situations in which a child’s parent or parents may be unfit.
-It is possible in some situations for the third party to petition for legal decision-making authority for their grandchild.
+It is possible in some situations for the third party to petition for legal decision-making authority for their grandchild based on grandparents rights.
 However, these petitions will be denied unless the court finds the following factors are true: